BZNUDS/python-challenge/README.md

 Python Homework - Py Me Up, Charlie

 In this homework assignment, I will be using the concepts learned to complete the two Python Challenges, PyBank and PyPoll.
 Both of these challenges encompass a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges are far from easy so expect some hard work ahead!

-Before You Begin
+Before Beginning:

 I created a new repository for this project called python-challenge.

 I cloned the new repository to my computer.

 Inside my local git repository, I created a directory for PyBank and and a directory for PyPoll

 Inside of each folder, I added the following:

 A new file called main.py.
 This will be the main script to run for each analysis.
 A "Resources" folder that contains the CSV files you used (making sure my script has the correct path to this CSV file.)
-An "analysis" folder that contains my output.txt text file that has the results from your analysis.
+An "analysis" folder that contains my output.txt text file that has the results from my analysis.

-Pushed the above changes to GitHub or GitLab.
+Pushed the above changes to GitHub via the VS Terminal.